-Finally, in Section~\ref{sec:DerEquiv}, we provide some details on the repetitive algebra for folded gentle algebras.
+In Section~\ref{sec:DerEquiv}, we provide some details on the repetitive algebra for folded gentle algebras.
 This includes an explicit description of the quiver and relations of the repetitive algebra of a folded gentle algebra (Lemma~\ref{lem:RepAlgQuiver}).
 In particular, we show that the repetitive algebra of a folded gentle algebra is related to the quiver and relations of the repetitive algebra of its corresponding unfolded gentle algebra (described in \cite{Schroer}), and this relationship is once again given by the (un)folding procedure given in Section~\ref{sec:UnfoldedGentle}.
 This allows us to prove our final result. \begin{thm*}[Theorem~\ref{thm:DerClosed}] Let $A$ be a finite-dimensional folded gentle algebra and let $B$ be an algebra that is derived equivalent to $A$.
 Then $B$ is a folded gentle algebra.
 Moreover, there are only finitely many such algebras (up to Morita equivalence) that are derived equivalent to $A$. \end{thm*} The proof of the theorem is essentially the same as that in \cite{SchroerZim}.
 In fact the result for folded gentle algebras directly follows from applying a folding argument on the result in \cite{SchroerZim}.